 The next post in this series is:

-If you’d like to know more about our views on the future of housing in Britain, please ask us on this form and we'll be happy to let you know.
+If you’d like to know more about our views on the future of housing in Britain, please ask us on this form or book a meeting to talk about your project.